Azure/Communication/releasenotes/acs-calling-windows-sdk-release-notes.md

 # ACS Calling Windows SDK - Release history

+## v1.0.0-beta.35 (2023-01-12)
+* Fixes issue where one cannot unmute speaker when a call is started with the microphone muted.

 ## v1.0.0-beta.34 (2022-12-26)
 * EUDB compliance - starting from this version, all data is processed and stored according to new EU regulations - details https://blogs.microsoft.com/eupolicy/2021/05/06/eu-data-boundary